-CityPASS gives you access to the CN Tower’s renowned Glass Floor and outdoor SkyTerrace, plus the thrilling, fast ride up to the LookOut level, which is host to floor-to-ceiling Window Walls, a two-tiered Glass Floor and VUE Bistros.
+CityPASS® tickets give you access to the CN Tower’s thrilling, high-speed elevator ride up to the Main Observation Level, which is host to floor-to-ceiling Window Walls, a two-tiered Glass Floor and VUE Bistros (open seasonally).
 For additional adventures, you can purchase a ticket to reach even greater heights in the CN Tower SkyPod, one of the highest observation platforms in the world.
-The elevator starts at the LookOut level and takes you an additional 33 stories up where an incomparable view of Toronto will make even the city’s taller skyscrapers seem remarkably miniature.
+The elevator starts at the Main Observation Level and takes you an additional 33 stories up where an incomparable view of Toronto will make even the city’s taller skyscrapers seem remarkably miniature.

 How to Avoid the Crowds

-The glass floor is intimidating, but it doesn’t stop the flocks of visitors from stepping, jumping, crawling, or taking selfies on it day in and day out.
-If you’re looking to brave the glass floor yourself but want a little room to spread out, try getting to the CN Tower before 11am.
-Most crowds start filling in at around 12pm, and weekends are always the busiest.
+If you’re looking to for a little room to spread out and capture the most social media-worthy photos, try getting to the CN Tower before 11 a.m.
+Most crowds start filling in at around 12 p.m., and weekends are always the busiest.

 360 The Restaurant at the CN Tower